test-driven-development/devops-research-and-assessment/cover.md

 notes:

-- item: PLC case study
+- I wish to start with the PLC case study

 next -> starts with PLC
 ___